no7dw/no7dw.github.io/source/_posts/programmer-growth-map.md

  - Lead team work for the same direction
  - Problem solver
  - Always self driving & encouraging
+ - Focus on people, Culture
+ - Good at Risk management, Planning
+ - Deem projects as business (ROI)
  - keep coding and commit to the side parts of the projects